5oL0/ledtoken-erc20/README.md

 The LED mobile app will act as a coaching assitant and allow users to accept their recommended regimen plans & earn Crypto for completing their Exercise & Health target goals while keeping track of their health data and progress

+Integrate the dApp with smart wearable devices, such as fitness trackers or smartwatches, to automate the process of verifying the completion of an exercise or health regimen.
+This would allow the dApp to detect when a user has completed a certain number of steps, distance swam, or duration of sleep, and trigger the smart contract to reward the user with LED tokens.

-Blockchain, Crypto, Metaverse, Gaming, Smart wearables, Fitness Earn/Rewards/Incentive tokens are the future!
+Blockchain, Crypto, Metaverse, Gaming, Smart wearables, Fitness Earn/Rewards/Incentive tokens is the future!!!